microbuilder/armreveng/armasm_primer.md

 ldr r0, [r1, #4]!   ; out = *(++intptr); r1 changed before load
 ldr r0, [r1], #4    ; out = *(intptr++); r1 changed after load
 ```

+> Other **Addressing Modes** are available for load/store, and should be
+  researched on an as-needed basis.

 #### STR Ra, [Rb]